Allan MacNab: Political career

+MacNab acted as a "spearhead" in the political attacks against Mackenzie (because of his involvement in all five expulsions) and this was beneficial for MacNab, causing him to gain power within the Assembly and maintain a solid link with the members of so-called "Tory York".
+This was beneficial for the Tories in Canada regarding their control of power in the Upper Canadian commercial and economic sectors, as MacNab acted as bridge for all members to communicate with each other, whereas previously there was only "intra-party maneuverings".
+This "intra-party struggle" was most evident and apparent when it came to banks and land speculation.

-MacNab was a "Compact Tory" - a supporter of the Family Compact which had controlled Upper Canada prior to the union of the Canadas.
+MacNab was a "Compact Tory" – a supporter of the Family Compact which had controlled Upper Canada prior to the union of the Canadas.
 In the first Parliament of the new Province of Canada, he supported the principle of union, but was an opponent of the Governor General, Sydenham, and his policy of creating a government with a broad base of moderate supporters in the Assembly.
 He opposed the policy of the "Ultra Reformers" to implement responsible government.

+MacNab only partly encompassed the Tory ideology in Canada and was not a religious elitist: MacNab supported all denominations (plus Catholics) in having an equal share to the proceeds from the clergy reserves, MacNab often attended a Presbyterian church whilst being Anglican, MacNab married a Catholic in his second marriage, and opposed Orangeman Ogle Robert Gowan partly because of how strong his Protestant stance was.

+Although MacNab received the title of "Baronet" through a baronetcy patronage by Sir Edmund Walker Head in July 1856, the action was nearly entirely the result of Head's "sympathetic recommendation" over any sort of rewarded action.

 When Parliament met at Montreal, MacNab took apartments there at Donegana's Hotel.

 Family

 MacNab was married twice.
 His first wife was Elizabeth Brooke, who died 5 November 1826, possibly of complications following childbirth.
 Together, they had two children.

 He married his second wife, Mary, who died 8 May 1846 and was a Catholic; she was the daughter of John Stuart, Sheriff of the Johnstown District, Ontario.
 The couple's two daughters, Sophia and Minnie, were raised as Catholics.

 The couple's elder daughter, Sophia, was born at Hamilton.
 She married at Dundurn Castle, Hamilton, on 15 November 1855, William Keppel, Viscount Bury, afterwards the 7th Earl of Albemarle, who died in 1894.
 Sophia was the mother of Arnold Keppel, 8th Earl of Albemarle (born in London, England, 1 June 1858), and of eight other children.
 One of her sons, the Honourable Derek Keppel, served as Equerry to The Duke of York after 1893 and was in Canada with His Royal Highness, in 1901 at 53 Lowndes Square, London, S. W., England.
-Another of her sons was married to Alice Keppel, a mistress of Edward VII, and great grandmother of Camilla, Queen consort, and wife of Charles III.
+Another of her sons, George Keppel, was married to Alice Keppel, a mistress of Edward VII, and great-grandmother of Queen Camilla, wife of Charles III.